Johnny-Ray/bst-js/README.md

-# Binary Search Tree for Node...Because sometimes only a BST will do!
+# Binary Search Tree for Node

+## Because sometimes only a BST will do!

 ## Install